-The Company is in final logistical discussions with multiple aluminum manufacturers regarding on-site trials of the Company's Drosrite furnace system for the processing of aluminum dross, as a first step towards potential purchase of Drosrite systems.
+The Company is conducting on-site trials of the Company's Drosrite furnace system for the processing of aluminum dross, with multiple aluminum manufacturers, as a first step towards potential purchase of Drosrite systems.
 These particular potential clients are located across Europe and the United States.
+The first trial, for a manufacturer in France, was recently completed.

-Titanium Metal Powder
+Titanium Metal Powder:

-As noted above in the Q2 2024 Production and Sales Highlights, in June the Company announced that it had cleared the final requirement to becoming an approved supplier of its titanium metal powder to a global aerospace original equipment manufacturer.
+In June, the Company announced [press release dated June 5, 2024] that it had cleared the final requirement to becoming an approved supplier of its titanium metal powder to a global aerospace original equipment manufacturer.